 It’s challenging to think of what male model poses actually look good.
 What looks natural?
 Where should you start?
 What options are available?
+Also, as a photographer you may wonder what equipment you need with you.
+What's the best camera and lens backpack?

 Actually, there are A LOT of great poses for men that look natural.
 They can work for any type of shoot, from fashion to headshot photography.